Byron Buxton Player Props: Twins vs. Orioles

 Byron Buxton At The Plate

-- Buxton has 49 hits and an OBP of .302, both of which are tops among Minnesota hitters this season.
+- Buxton has 53 hits and an OBP of .309, both of which rank first among Minnesota hitters this season.

-- Buxton has reached base via a hit in 35 games this season (of 66 played), and had multiple hits in 14 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.